spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/introduction.md

 Event sourcing might be a good choice for your project if:

 - your app needs to make decisions based on the past
-- your app has auditing requirments: the reason why your app is in a certain state is equally as important as the state itself
+- your app has auditing requirements: the reason why your app is in a certain state is equally as important as the state itself
 - you foresee that there will be a reporting need in the future, but you don't know yet which data you need to collect for those reports

 ## We have badges!